nocko/FreeRTOS8.0.1-nrf51-softdevice/README.md

 not to do this because nearly all the nordic demos rely on app_timer functionality, which would break if I stole RTC1 away from it.

-I've left some native NVIC_* calls / disable interrupt macros where I don't think it'll matter (e.g. disabling interrupt on unrecoverable errors).
+CPSID/CPSIE Fun:

+If CPSID is called in for an extended period of time, then the radio will miss it's deadlines.
+For now, I've mostly been commenting out these instructions, while investigating the implications.
+Eventually, the correct way to handle these may be to store a mask of enabled application interrupts (excluding those blocked or restricted by the sd) and sprinkle it around as needed.
+You would think that the sd_nvic_critical_region_enter would do something like this, however in SDK 6.0.0 this function (is empty.

+port.c(ulSetInterruptMaskFromISR):
+  Removed cpsid before the branch.
+There was no complimentary cspie in the vClearInterruptMaskFromISR.
+Since these only seem to be called from the TickHandler and in this port this is not run as an ISR, I don't think this should matter.

+port.c(xPortPendSVHandler):
+  I commented out the cspid/cspie bookending the branch to vTaskSwitchContext.
+This would seem like a "bad idea", but the logic in that function has nothing to do with the actual context switch.
+It's more of a hook for stack overflow testing and the trace framework.

 I've reduced the default call stack size do a few hundred bytes above the ~1600 required for softdevice operation (down from 0xC00).
 This was needed to free up some additional heap so that the queue tasks could be allocated.
 Additional tuning is surely required.
-There's only ~5kB of RAM left after the s120 softdevice has it's way; so careful consideration is needed.
+There's only ~4kB of RAM left after the s120 softdevice has it's way; so careful consideration is needed.

 Patches welcome, this code is PoC quality (at best).